Amazon devices to start sharing connections with neighbors

 Amazon did not provide security details, but did say Sidewalk cannot be used to spy on other Amazon users and that the network uses "multiple layers" of encryption to protect people's privacy.

 But critics are raising concerns, saying that any network is potentially vulnerable to hacking and that Amazon hasn't adequately explained what customers can do with Sidewalk as it automatically enrolls all Amazon device users into the program.
-Sidewalk is enabled by default, meaning that Alexa and Ring users have a limited window to deactivate the service.
+Sidewalk is enabled by default.

 "How far I can trust Amazon continues to diminish," Corey Quinn, cloud economist at The Duckbill Group and author of a popular newsletter on AWS said on Twitter.